Skip to content

 Customization

-ezglossary supports to customize the generated html via the jinja2 template engine.
+ezglossary supports customizing the generated HTML via the Jinja2 template engine.

-In order to customize the generated html, add the template configuration to a directory containing the jinja2 templates for each output:
+To customize the generated HTML, add the templates configuration option pointing to a directory containing the Jinja2 templates for each output:

 plugins: